aminmk99/deep-learning-projects/Notes/Cheat Sheet.md

-# 🧠Deep Learning Cheat Sheet: "When to Use What
+# 🧠Deep Learning Cheat Sheet: "When to Use What"
 <br><br>

 | Concept                          | When to Use It                                                                           |                             Why                              |